kihiukiragu/helpers/linux/debian/README.md

              ```
              Where in the above case, the USB drive is `sdb1`

+          2. You might need to format the usb drive.
+If your PC or Laptop is UEFI only.
+You will need the USB formatted to `FAT32` to make it UEFI compatible.
-          2. Linux command to write image to USB drive - (https://www.debian.org/releases/bookworm/amd64/ch04s03.en.html)
+          3. Linux command to write image to USB drive - (https://www.debian.org/releases/bookworm/amd64/ch04s03.en.html)
              ```
              #NB: Verify sdX is the usb drive you wish to create a bootable from eg cp debian-12.7.0-amd64-DVD-1.iso /dev/sdc
              cp debian-file.iso /dev/sdX
              sync #ensures files are securely copied
              ```

-2. Ensure you can boot to USB/DVD on the computer where Debian is to be installed
+2. In your BIOS settings, ensure you can boot to USB/DVD on the computer where Debian is to be installed.
-3. Boot laptop/desktop with USB/DVD containing iso and proceed with the prompts
+3. Boot laptop/desktop with USB/DVD containing iso and proceed with the prompts.
 4. Remember to note down the root credentials (username & password) during installations.
 You will also be prompted to create a new primary user.
 This user will be a `sudoer` by default.
-5. Once installation is complete, proceed to configure your OS for updates etc
+5. Once installation is complete, proceed to configure your OS for updates etc.

 ### Configuration of OS for Updates and Package Installations
 > [!NOTE]